3-wise Independent Random Walks can be Slightly Unbounded: Introduction

 However, the results given still have interesting extensions, such as to higher moments.
-Equation \eqref{Bound5} shows a stronger result than the one established in \cite{BPTree}, since it not only bounds the first moment of $\sup_t \langle h, z^{(t)}\rangle$ for a $4$-wise independent family of uniform $\pm 1$ variables but also bounds the $4$th moment equally (as they have mean $0$ and $k$th moment $1$).
-The main methods used for proving most of our upper bounds are based on chaining methods, specifically Dudley chaining, with slight modifications, although the bounds in Section \ref{PairwiseUpperBound} are proved differently from standard chaining methods but are still motivated by similar ideas.
-Dudley chaining was introduced in \cite{DudleyChaining}, and Dudley chaining and other chaining techniques, along with applications, are summarized in \cite{JelaniChaining}.
+For instance, Theorem \ref{Bound5} shows a stronger result than the one established in \cite{BPTree}, since it not only bounds the first moment of $\sup_t \langle h, z^{(t)}\rangle$ for $h$ sampled from a $4$-wise independent family of uniform $\pm 1$ variables but also bounds the $4$th moment tightly.